You have spent hours sitting in the chair at the hair salon so that you can achieve the beautiful hair color you desire.

 Firstly make sure you apply sunblock where your hair parts and in any area of your scalp where your hair is thinning.

-As this will stop your scalp from getting sun burn and becoming sensitive.
+And sunscreen will stop your scalp from getting sun burn and becoming sensitive.

 And just like sunscreen for your body make sure that you apply it frequently.